ScorpionBytes/h3-cli/README.md

 ## Use cases

+[**Touchless NodeZero Deployment.**](guides/touchless-nodezero.md) Deploy NodeZero on your Docker Host in a "touchless" way, without having to manually copy+paste the NodeZero Launch Command curl script.
+See [this guide](guides/touchless-nodezero.md) to learn how to to deploy NodeZero automatically using the h3-cli agent.

 [**Schedule recurring pentests.**](guides/recurring-pentests.md) A common use case for h3-cli is running pentests automatically on a recurring basis, for example once a week or once a month.
 See [this guide](guides/recurring-pentests.md) to learn how to set up recurring pentests using h3-cli.

 [**Monitoring pentests.**](guides/monitor-pentests.md) See [this guide](guides/monitor-pentests.md) to learn how to monitor pentests using h3-cli.

 [**Paginating results.**](guides/paginate-results.md) See [this guide](guides/paginate-results.md) to learn how to paginate through large result sets using h3-cli.

 ## Authentication